How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergic reactions: Some people who take this medication experience a severe allergic reaction.
 Before you take ragweed pollen allergenic extract, inform your doctor about any previous adverse reactions you have had to medications, especially medications used to treat allergies.
-Contact your doctor at once if you experience signs of an allergic reaction, such as skin rash, itching, difficulty breathing or swelling of the face and throat.
+Contact your doctor at once if you experience signs of an allergic reaction, such as skin rash, hives, itching all over the body, difficulty breathing or swelling of the face and throat.

-Milder allergic reactions such as hives, itching, mouth itchiness, runny nose and throat irritation can occur with the use of this medication.
+Milder allergic reactions such as mouth itchiness, runny nose and throat irritation can occur with the use of this medication.
 If these side effects become bothersome, discuss your concerns with your doctor.

 Asthma: This medication may trigger asthma symptoms or cause existing asthma symptoms to worsen.
 If you have a history of asthma, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with uncontrolled asthma should not use this medication.